Scots property law: Principle of traditio

-Scots law follows the principle that traditionibus non nudis pactis dominia rerum transferuntur: ownership is transferred by delivery (or other conveyance) and not by bare contract.
+Scots law follows the traditio principle which is drawn from the maxim traditionibus non nudis pactis dominia rerum transferuntur: ownership is transferred by delivery (or other disposition) and not by contract alone.
 As discussed above, a contract or delict only creates binding personal obligations, real rights are not capable of transfer by contract alone.
-Instead a conveyance (i.e. a formal transfer of the property) is required.
-Personal rights, rights in personam, such as those like the missives of sale (i.e. a contract for the sale of corporeal heritable property) alone does not transfer the right of ownership in itself.
-Without a conveyance and public act (see below), real rights cannot be validly created in Scots law.
+Instead a disposition (i.e. a formal transfer of the property) is required.
+Personal rights, rights in personam, such as those arising from the missives of sale (i.e. a contract for the sale of corporeal heritable property) alone does not transfer the right of ownership in itself.
+Without a disposition and public act (see below), real rights cannot be validly created in Scots law.